 All schools have a statutory duty to provide full-time education for all pupils and we are committed to every child's right to a suitable, full-time education offer.
 In very exceptional circumstances, we may decide to implement a temporary, reduced timetable where a pupil's individual needs indicate they cannot currently access a full-time education and it would not be in their best interest to do so.
 We will not use a part-time timetable to manage a pupil's behaviour.
 A part-time timetable will not be treated as a long-term solution and will have a time limit by which point the pupil is expected to attend full-time or be provided with alternative provision.
-We will never put a part-time timetable in place without written agreement from parent/carer and/or other professionals working with the family as appropriate.
+We will never put a part-time timetable in place without written agreement from parent/guardian and/or other professionals working with the family as appropriate.
 This intervention will only be used as part of a comprehensive package of support for the pupil where it is safe to do so; it will be reviewed regularly in partnership with the child, parent and any other relevant professionals working with the family.

-In line with Norfolk County Council [guidance](#), we will notify the Attendance Team of all part-time timetables as soon as a plan has been agreed.
+In line with Norfolk County Council [guidance](#), we will notify the Attendance Team by uploading the Part Time Timetable as soon as a plan has been agreed and signed by parent/guardian, child and school.